starbeamjs/starbeam/packages/universal/universal/CONCEPTS.md

 > surface: `@starbeam/universal` does not export `service` today.
 Current service
 > APIs are the framework adapter APIs (`useService` in React/Preact,
 > `setupService` in Preact/Vue) or the low-level `@starbeam/service` package.
-> Deciding whether `@starbeam/universal` should re-export service belongs to the
+> PER6d decided not to re-export service from `@starbeam/universal` now.
+The
-> PER6d universal umbrella decision.
-The examples below are not rewritten here.
+> examples below are not rewritten here.

 ## Factories